Michael-Rhodes/ADAPT/README.md

 ```
 ##

-If the docker-compose version is visible, the tools built successfully.
+If the docker-compose version is visible after running the script, the tools built successfully.